Taner-Y-Banth/chatgpt-discord/README.md

 ## Usage

+To use the chatbot, follow these steps:

 1. Configure the bot:

    - Open the `index.js` file.
    - Provide your OpenAI API key and Discord bot token:

      ```javascript
      const argv = minimist(process.argv.slice(2));
      // ...
-     const gpt = new ChatGPT({
+     const configuration = new Configuration({
        apiKey: argv.openaiKey,
-       model: 'gpt-4.0', // or any other GPT-4 model name
      });

+     const openai = new OpenAIApi(configuration);

      // ...
      client.login(argv.discordToken);
      ```